yl656/ECE4960/Labs/Lab1.md

 ## 3. Blink

-After uploading ```Example1_Blink``` to the board, the script toggles the on-board LED by writing 0 and 1 to the pin defined constant ```LED_BUILTIN```  in a loop, and thus achieves the blinking effect.
+After uploading ```Example1_Blink``` to the board, the script toggles the on-board LED by writing 0 and 1 to the pin that is a defined constant ```LED_BUILTIN```  in a loop, and thus achieves the blinking effect.
 The result can be seen in the following video.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/TRdj1EKi1-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>